aws/amazon-gamelift-plugin-unity/README.md

 ### Packaging the plugin

-Run `Scripts~\windows\release.ps1` to clean, build and export the plugin into a tarball with a single command.
+Run `Scripts~\windows\release.ps1 -Sdk <version>` to clean, build, export, and package the plugin with the server SDK in a single command.

 Alternatively:
 1. Run `Scripts~\windows\clean.ps1` to delete all dlls and temp files (If you want to build faster, you can comment out `.clean-download-files` execution).
 1. Run `Scripts~\windows\build.ps1` to build dlls and sample game.
-1. Run `Scripts~\windows\export.ps1` to export the plugin into a tarball (.tgz) file stored in the project root folder.
+1. Run `Scripts~\windows\export.ps1 -Sdk <version>` to export the plugin into a tarball (.tgz) and package it with the server SDK in the project root folder.

 ### Testing the plugin